 Some of the first combinations that I picked and that I did not know previously were alt+w/r/c for toggling find options (match whole word, regex, case sensitivity) because I was already using those features.
 This went on for a few days.
 I did a couple practice runs every day and added new shortcuts whenever KeyCombiner was saying that I mastered all of the previous ones.

 Eventually, I knew all shortcuts that seemed useful for how I was using VSCode back then.
 So I had to start adding shortcuts that had nothing to do with my existing habits.
 This brought up an interesting misconception.
 Often keyboard shortcuts are seen as a way to do things faster, compared to using the mouse.
-While that is true, I think there is an even more aspect to shortcut usage in IDEs: Many features are not used at all, if you don’t know the shortcut!
+While that is true, I think there is an even more important aspect to shortcut usage in IDEs: Many features are not used at all, if you don’t know the shortcut!

 As I was learning new VSCode shortcuts every day, I started to use features that I previously didn’t even know of.
 One of the first things that suddenly made a lot of sense was Select all Occurences of Find Match with Alt+Enter as default binding, especially when combined with regex search.
 I was so excited about it, that I even tweeted a Gif showing how I use it to modify the CSV files that are the source for KeyCombiner’s public collection tables.